SharpPipe/cognate-wiki/content/tutorials/development.md

 ---
-title: Tutorials
+title: Development tutorials
 ---

 > The art of making the impossible possible, possible easy and easy elegant.

 ## List of resources that helped build Cognate